NewsLocal NewsIn Your CommunityPaso Robles

 The Snoezelen multi-sensory room at Marie Bauer Early Education Center was completed in February and was funded by the Inclusive Early Education expansion Program Grant.

-The sensory team at Snoezelen, an occupational therapist as well as the team at Marie Bauer have been putting this together since June 2023.
+The sensory team at Snoezelen, an occupational therapist, and the team at Marie Bauer have been putting this together since June 2023.

-“The goal and the vision of the of the room itself is to develop, strategies and techniques for students and for our teachers to support, regulation during times of frustration and disappointment and over stimulation," Director of Early Education Heather Wahlburg said.
+“The goal and the vision of the room itself is to develop strategies and techniques for students and for our teachers to support regulation during times of frustration and disappointment and overstimulation," said Heather Wahlburg, Director of Early Education.

-“Some students respond and they need to see light and different motions of sensory that way," School Specialty account representative Lexi Levanduski said.
+“Some students respond and they need to see light and different motions of sensory that way," said Lexi Levanduski, School Specialty Account Representative.
 "And other students, they're looking for calm and they're looking for no light, right?
 Because that's a trigger for them.”

 Wahlburg says this empowers students to listen to their bodies and know how to advocate for themselves in order to become fully engaged in the classroom.